carpentries-lab/metagenomics-analysis/_episodes/08-hands_on-diversity.md

 * Coordinates
 * Set of **geoms**, that is the visual representation of the data

-This **geoms** can be thought as layers that can be overlapped one over another, so special attention needs to be required to show useful information-layers to deliver a messagge.
+This **geoms** can be thought as layers that can be overlapped one over another, so special care is required to show useful information-layers to deliver a messagge.
 We are going to create an example with some of the data that we already have.
 Let's create a data-frame with the next code:
 ~~~
 deep <- data.frame(Samples = sample_names(merged_metagenomes),